-Submission of completed application form and supporting documents

-- 2. GPA Requirement: There are two types of admission based on GPA: regular admission and probationary admission.
+- 1. Submission of completed application form and supporting documents - 2.
+GPA Requirement: There are two types of admission based on GPA: regular admission and probationary admission.
 A student admitted on probationary status will qualify for regular status after attaining a cumulative GPA of at least 3.00 (master's degree) or 3.30 (doctorate) at the end of one semester of study.
 Failure to achieve this requirement will lead to discontinuation from the program - a.
+Master's program - i.
+Regular Admission: A minimum cumulative GPA of 3.00 on a 4.00-point scale or a second class upper division or its equivalent at a bachelor's level.

+- ii.
+Probationary Admission: A cumulative GPA of between 2.67 to 2.99 on a 4.00-point scale or a second class lower division or its equivalent at a bachelor's level OR A cumulative GPA of 2.50 to 2.66 on a 4.00-point scale or its equivalent at a bachelor's level with at least 3 years of relevant work experience in a related area of study.

+In order to change the probationary status to regular, applicants admitted in probationary must meet a minimum of 3.0 GPA during the first two consecutive semesters - iii.
+Provisional admission: admission pending the equation of degree certificates by CUE.
+All degrees obtained from outside the republic of Kenya must be equated before a regular admission status is granted.

-Master's program - Regular Admission: A minimum cumulative GPA of 3.00 on a 4.00-point scale or a second class upper division or its equivalent at a bachelor's level. - ii.
-Probationary Admission: A cumulative GPA of between 2.67 to 2.99 on a 4.00-point scale or a second class lower division or its equivalent at a bachelor's level OR A cumulative GPA of 2.50 to 2.66 on a 4.00-point scale or its equivalent at a bachelor's level with at least 3 years of work experience. - b.
-Doctoral program - Regular Admission: A minimum cumulative GPA of 3.30 on a 4.00-point scale or a first class division or its equivalent at a master's level. - ii.
-Probationary Admission: A cumulative GPA of between 3.00 to 3.29 on a 4.00-point scale or a second class upper division or its equivalent at a master's level OR A cumulative GPA of 2.67 to 2.99 on a 4.00-point scale or a second class lower division or its equivalent at a master's level with at least 6 years of work experience in a related area. - 3.
-English proficiency requirement: - a.
+b.
+Doctoral program

+- i.
+Regular Admission: A minimum cumulative GPA of 3.30 on a 4.00-point scale or a first class division or its equivalent at a master's level. - ii.
+Probationary Admission: A cumulative GPA of between 3.00 to 3.29 on a 4.00-point scale or a second class upper division or its equivalent at a master's level OR A cumulative GPA of 2.67 to 2.99 on a 4.00-point scale or a second class lower division or its equivalent at a master's level with at least 6 years of relevant work experience in a related area of study. - iii.
+Provisional admission: admission pending the equation of degree certificates by CUE.
+All degrees obtained from outside the republic of Kenya must be equated before a regular admission status is granted.

+3. English proficiency requirement:

+- a.
 Instruction in graduate programs shall be conducted in English language.

 Applicants from countries whose medium of instruction is other than English language shall be required to take remedial courses in English language. - b.
-Applicants who have done English as a second language in their Bachelor's degree program and passed with a grade of C+ or its equivalent shall be exempted from taking remedial courses in English language. - Meet additional requirements as specified by the program
+Applicants who have done English as a second language in their Bachelor's degree program and passed with a grade of C+ or its equivalent shall be exempted from taking remedial courses in English language. - 4.
+Meet additional requirements as specified by the program.